jaeseungyum/bem-sass/README.md

 Error: modifier cannot be declared ouside of a block
 ```

-### Elements within elements are bad
+### Elements Within Elements
-The existence of elements of elements is an antipattern because it hinders the ability to change the internal structure of the block: elements cannot be swapped around, removed or added without modifying the existing code.
+The existence of elements of elements is an antipattern because it hinders the ability to change the internal structure of the block. bem-sass prevents you from creating those kind of elements.

 ```scss
 // @see https://en.bem.info/faq/#why-does-bem-not-recommend-using-elements-within-elements-block__elem1__elem2